nickglazzard1959/gplot2/README.md

 graphs.
 - Polyline paths can be drawn with the `PATH` command with coordinates defined by a `HERE` file.
 This is quite a convenient way of setting up a path, actually.
-The path may bew open or closed depending on the argument to `PATH` which may be `C` for closed or `O` for open.
+The path may be open or closed depending on the argument to `PATH` which may be `C` for closed or `O` for open.

 While you can draw a lot with these basic drawing commands, it can get pretty tedious and long winded.
 Some of that is inevitable, but some things could be "automated".
-In this case, the end coordinate for the non-horizontal "angle" line has to be set by `DRAW 9.5981 10.5` where those numbers we found by hand with a calculator!
+In this case, the end coordinate for the non-horizontal "angle" line has to be set by `DRAW 9.5981 10.5` where those numbers were found by hand with a calculator!
 This is the sort of thing a computer ought to be able to do for you!